 - 5 Day Tour: The Best of Italy

 The Trevi Fountain

 According to this myth, if you do this, it means you will return to Rome!
-I’ve just tossed the coin and I’ve already gone twice 🙂
+I’ve just tossed the coin once, and I’ve already returned twice 🙂

 The Roman Colosseum